FeDXL: Provable Federated Learning for Deep X-Risk Optimization: FeDXL for DXO

-where $j,\xi, j', \zeta$ are random variables.
-Another difference from CPR with linear $f$ is that even in the centralized setting directly using $G^r_{i,k,1}+G^r_{i,k,2}$ will lead to a worse complexity due to that non-linear $f$ make the stochastic gradient estimator biased~\citep{DBLP:journals/mp/WangFL17}.
-Hence, in order to improve the convergence, we follow existing state-of-the-art algorithms for stochastic compositional optimization~\citep{DBLP:journals/siamjo/GhadimiRW20,wang2022finite} to compute a moving average estimator for the gradient at local machines, i.e., Step 17 in Algorithm~\ref{alg:fedx2}.
-With these changes, we present the detailed steps of FedX2 for solving CPR with non-linear $f$ in Algorithm~\ref{alg:fedx2}.
-The buffers $\mathcal B_{i,*}$ and $\mathcal C_i$ are updated similar to that for FedX1.
-Different from FedX1, there is an additional communication cost for communicating $\mathcal U_i^{r-1}$ and an additional buffer $\mathcal C_i$ at each local machine to store the received $\mathcal P^{r-1}_i$ from aggregated $\mathcal U^{r-1}$.
+\end{small} where $j,\xi, j', \zeta$ are random variables.
+Another difference from DXO with linear $f$ is that even in the centralized setting directly using $G^r_{i,k,1}+G^r_{i,k,2}$ will lead to a worse complexity due to that non-linear $f$ make the stochastic gradient estimator biased~\citep{DBLP:journals/mp/WangFL17}.
+Hence, in order to improve the convergence, we follow existing state-of-the-art algorithms for stochastic compositional optimization~\citep{DBLP:journals/siamjo/GhadimiRW20,wang2022finite} to compute a moving average estimator for the gradient at local machines, i.e., Step 17 in Algorithm~\ref{alg:FeDXL2}.
+With these changes, we present the detailed steps of FeDXL2 for solving DXO with non-linear $f$ in Algorithm~\ref{alg:FeDXL2}.
+The buffers $\mathcal B_{i,*}$ and $\mathcal C_i$ are updated similar to that for FeDXL1.
+Different from FeDXL1, there is an additional communication cost for communicating $\mathcal U_i^{r-1}$ and an additional buffer $\mathcal C_i$ at each local machine to store the received $\mathcal P^{r-1}_i$ from aggregated $\mathcal U^{r-1}$.
 Nevertheless, these additional costs are marginal compared with communicating $\mathcal H^{r-1}_{*}$ and maintaining the buffer $\mathcal B_{i,*}$.